 "There are no available licenses on the server.".

-- Robot unavailable - this status is displayed along with one of the following tooltip messages on mouse hover, in the following cases:
+- Connected, Unlicensed - this status is displayed along with one of the following tooltip messages on mouse hover, in the following cases:

 "An Orchestrator Robot definition must exist for this user."- if a Machine that hosts the Robot is not defined on Orchestrator.
 For example, if you deployed your Robots using the